-Mifeprex®, oral: 200 mg followed by misoprostol 800 mcg administered either buccally (at 24-48 hours following Mifeprex®) or vaginally (as soon as immediately after Mifeprex®)
+Mifeprex®, oral: 200 mg followed by misoprostol 800 mcg administered buccally (at 24-48 hours following Mifeprex®).

 8.3.2 Packaging and Labeling

 The pharmacy site will provide Mifeprex® in its standard packaging (blister pack of one 200 mg tablet).
 The medication will be labeled with the patient's information according to standard procedures prior to dispensing to the patient.